The objectives of the Juvenile Tarpon Habitat Initiative are:

 1) Identify appropriate juvenile tarpon habitats for protection and restoration.

-2) Work with NGOs, government agencies, and anglers to protect and restore juvenile tarpon habitats.
+2) Work with conservation organizations, government agencies, and anglers to protect and restore juvenile tarpon habitats.

 3) Conduct an education campaign to promote the value of juvenile tarpon habitat restoration.